This article was originally posted in October 2016 and has been updated on February 4, 2022, to reflect new changes.

 If your employer provides a matching 401(k) you should ideally be withholding the maximum contribution value from each paycheck.
 Who doesn't like free money, right?

 Additionally, for higher-income households, a 401(k) may be your only option for deducting contributions from taxes.
-If you are eligible for a work retirement plan, the ability to deduct contributions to a traditional IRA begins to phase out for single workers once they reach $61,000 or more in annual income.
-For couples, that phase-out begins at $98,000.
+If you are eligible for a workplace retirement plan, the ability to deduct contributions to a traditional IRA begins to phase out for single workers once they reach $68,000 or more in annual income.
+For couples, that phase-out begins at $109,000.

 Withdrawing Savings Too Early

-According to one recent survey, three in four respondents didn't know how much they could safely withdraw from their savings accounts annually.
+Determining when and how much to start withdrawing from your retirement nest egg may be one of the toughest challenges many retirees face.
 While experts have long advised withdrawing at a rate of 4 percent or less per year, recent low-interest periods have made many reconsider.
+CNBC

-If you are withdrawing at a rate of 6 percent per year, and you risk depleting your next egg within a decade or two.
-At RSWA, we've seen our best results by taking a cautious approach, lowering return expectations for bonds in such a low yield environment so we take a cautious approach on return expectations.
+If you are withdrawing at a rate of 6 percent per year, you risk depleting your nest egg within a decade or two.
+At RSWA, we've taken a cautious approach by lowering return expectations for bonds in such a low yield environment and feel that is the best approach for return expectations.
 Working with a capable advisor can help you determine a safe withdrawal rate.